ThermoPilot/ThermoPilot/CODE_OF_CONDUCT.md

 - Windows internals
 - performance engineering
-- cybersecurity (Blue Team / SOC analysis)
+- cybersecurity and system analysis
 - troubleshooting and system behavior
 - software development and open‑source collaboration

 This project is a space for learning, improvement, and community — not perfection.
-Contributors of all experience levels are welcome, especially those who are learning fast and eager to grow.
+Contributors of all experience levels are welcome, especially those who are learning quickly and eager to grow.

 ---